 Designing activities deal with a range of manual layout, sketching and drawing techniques as well as extensive use of ICT systems using digital design, a range of desktop publishing software.
-Modelling and prototyping are achieved through the use of computer aided design (CAD) software programmes, such as Corel Draw and Pro-desktop; these provide a thorough grounding for any future use of professional graphics software in the fields of design, engineering or architecture.
+Modelling and prototyping are achieved through the use of computer aided design (CAD) software programmes; these provide a thorough grounding for any future use of professional graphics software in the fields of design, engineering or architecture.